LeehamsonThe3rd/input-actions/docs/Implementation.md

 ## Device Detection

-The InputTypeController detects the player's input device using:
+The DeviceTypeHandler detects the player's input device using:

 - UserInputService properties (MouseEnabled, TouchEnabled, etc.)
 - Analysis of UI element sizes (to differentiate phones vs. tablets)